Advertiser Disclosure

 Book With a Travel Agent

 If you’re making a significant investment in your safari vacation, you might want to use a travel agent with expertise in this type of trip.
-In fact, some safari companies, usually the higher-end ones, will only work with travel agents or designers.
+In fact, some safari companies, usually the higher-end ones, only work with travel agents or designers.

 A bonus to working with a travel professional is that it takes all the guesswork out of every detail and you have someone to answer all of your questions directly.